What is a staggered crossing?

 Find out what a staggered crossing is and how to use one.

-A pedestrian refuge is an “island” in the middle of the road that makes it safer for people to cross roads that are not fitted with pedestrian crossings.
+A pedestrian refuge is an “island” in the middle of the road, installed there to make it safer for people to cross roads that are not fitted with pedestrian crossings.

 Although this itself is not a type of pedestrian crossing, staggered crossings are and work on a similar basis.